 - Along with being the oldest, Harvard University's MBA program is among the most prestigious of its kind in the country.
-The campus is located under four miles from central Boston.
+The campus is located less than four miles from central Boston.

-- Boston University, also less than four miles from the city's downtown, offers multiple master's degree programs in business administration, including health sector and international options.
+- Boston University, about two miles from the city's downtown, offers multiple master's degree programs in business administration, including one focusing on the health sector.

 Comparison of Schools

 Along with program options, tuition costs, campus settings and other school characteristics can become deciding factors on where a student chooses to attend college.
 This table provides some of these facts and figures for the three discussed Boston-area schools.

 |School Type||4-year; private not-for-profit||4-year; private not-for-profit||4-year; private not-for-profit|